-- 86. (1) The Director shall maintain, in respect of every person holding a Caymanian licence, a record of all endorsements and periods of disqualification ordered by any court against such person in respect of offences against this Law, and that record shall, in so far as it relates to any person, be known as that person's "driving record". - (2) The Clerk of the Court shall keep the Director currently informed of all endorsements and periods of disqualification ordered by any court pursuant to the provisions of this Law. - (3) The contents of a person's driving record shall for the purpose of all proceedings in any court be prima facie evidence of all the information contained therein and extracts of a person's driving record purporting to be certified as such by the Director or his delegate shall be receivable in evidence in any court.
+- (2) Any reference to a period of years or months as a penalty for an offence in this Law is to be construed as a reference to imprisonment of that duration. - 90.
+(1) The Director shall maintain, in respect of every person holding a Driving record Caymanian licence, a record of all endorsements and periods of disqualification ordered by any court against such person in respect of offences against this Law, and that record shall, insofar as it relates to any person, be known as that person's "driving record".

+- (2) The Clerk of the Court shall keep the Director currently informed of all endorsements and periods of disqualification ordered by any court under this Law. - (3) The contents of a person's driving record shall for the purpose of all proceedings in any court be prima facie evidence of all the information contained therein, and extracts of a person's driving record purporting to be certified as such by the Director or his delegate shall be receivable in evidence in any court.

-Effect of order of disqualification.
+Effect of order of disqualification

-- 87. (1) Where a person is disqualified from driving by an order of a court, that order shall prohibit such person from - - (a) driving any vehicle on a road; and

-- (b) holding a Caymanian licence in respect of any group of vehicle. - (2) Every holder of a Caymanian licence in respect of whom an order of disqualification is made shall forthwith surrender his said licence to the court and the court shall cause that licence to be forwarded to the Director for safe custody during the said period of disqualification. - (3) A person who fails to surrender his licence to the court when required to do so under subsection (2) above is guilty of an offence. - (4) If the court so orders, any person disqualified from driving by an order of a court may be required, at the end of such period of disqualification, to take out a learner's licence and thereafter pass or repass a driving test before again being licensed to drive any group of vehicle. - (5) Where any court has discretionary power to disqualify a person from driving it shall have power to order that, in lieu of such disqualification, such person's driving licence shall be and remain in abeyance until such person has taken out a learner's licence and thereafter passed or repassed a driving test.
+- 91. (1) Where a person is disqualified from driving by an order of a court, that order shall prohibit such person from- - (a) driving any vehicle on a road; and - (b) holding a Caymanian licence in respect of any group of vehicle. - (2) Every holder of a Caymanian licence in respect of whom an order of disqualification is made shall forthwith surrender his said licence to the court, and the Court shall cause that licence to be forwarded to the Director for safe custody during the said period of disqualification. - (3) Whoever fails to surrender his licence to the Court when required to do so under subsection (2) is guilty of an offence. - (4) If the Court so orders, any person disqualified from driving by an order of a court may be required, at the end of such period of disqualification, to take out a learner's licence and thereafter pass or repass a driving test before again being licensed to drive any group of vehicle. - (5) Where any court has discretionary power to disqualify a person from driving it shall have power to order that, in lieu of such disqualification, such person's driving licence shall be and remain in abeyance until such person has taken out a learner's licence and thereafter passed or repassed a driving test.

-Obligatory disqualification.

-88. Where a person is charged with an offence involving obligatory disqualification, the Court may order him to be disqualified from driving until the Court has dealt with him in respect of the offence and such period of disqualification before the offence is dealt with may, at the discretion of the Court be taken into account in sentencing the offender for the offence.
+Obligatory disqualification 92.
+Where a person is charged with an offence involving obligatory disqualification, the Court may order him to be disqualified from driving until the Court has dealt with him in respect of the offence, and such period of disqualification before the offence is dealt with may, at the discretion of the Court, be taken into account in sentencing the offender for the offence.

-Discretionary disqualification.
+Discretionary disqualification

-89. (1) Every court shall when so required by this Law and in any other case, subject to section 84 and to subsection (2) of this section, may in its discretion, in lieu of or in addition to any other punishment inflicted under this Law, order that an offender under this Part shall be disqualified from driving vehicles for such period as the court may think fit from the date of such conviction.
+93. (1) Every court shall when so required by this Law and in any other case, subject to section 88 and to subsection (2) hereof, may, in its discretion, in lieu of or in addition to any other punishment inflicted under this Law, order that an offender under this Part shall be disqualified from driving vehicles for such period as the Court may think fit from the date of such conviction.

-(2) Subsection (1) above shall not apply in the case of offences under sections 62, 63 and 64 of this Law.
+- (2) Subsection (1) shall not apply in the case of offences under sections 62, 63 and 64. - 94.
+(1) Any court which makes an order disqualifying a person from driving may, if it thinks fit, suspend the disqualification pending an appeal against the order.

-Power to suspend order.
+Power to suspend order